 for the Alaska Entrepreneur, Innovator and Dreamer

-This 10-part video series answers what you need to know as an entrepreneur to start a business – anywhere in Alaska.
+We have just released 10 new videos!
+This video series answers what you need to know as an entrepreneur to start a business – anywhere in Alaska.
 Are you curious about how you should build your website, conduct market research or how to legally structure your business?
 We have a video for each of those topics!
-You can watch all 10, or just watch one.
+You can watch them, or just watch one.
 We hope you find these videos useful!

 We encourage you to leave feedback and/or questions on our YouTube channel.

 If you have any questions please contact AEDC at (907) 258-3700 or email firstname.lastname@example.org.

 Who are Alaska Entrepreneurs?
 Our state has a long history of innovation, seen today in both rural and urban areas of the state.
 Join us as we chat with some Alaska entrepreneurs and learn more about who they are.